allo-media/eventail/docs/index.rst

 Welcome to async-service's documentation!
 =========================================

-``async-service`` offers base classes for asynchoronous services within the Allo-Media event-driven architecture along with debug utilities.
+``async-service`` offers base classes for asynchronous services within the Allo-Media event-driven architecture along with debug utilities.

 ``sync_publisher`` offers an endpoint class for synchronous publishing of events and logs in legacy applications.